Welcome to Adur Astronomical Society’s ‘Practical Astronomy’ webpage.

 – Imaging – using DSLRs cameras to photograph the night sky – for example, cameras are often mounted on portable tracking mounts that allow long exposures to be taken of the fainter things in the sky (Milky Way, Galaxies, nebulae, meteors etc).
 You can see some of the images we have taken on our Gallery page.

-If the weather is not favourable we have demonstrations held in the Barn on how to process any images you may have captured, using freely available software – see our Astronomy 2020 page.
+If the weather is not favourable we have demonstrations held in the Hall on how to process any images you may have captured, using freely available software – see our Astronomy 2020 page.
 We will sometimes have other talks on matters that affect practical astronomy such as : camera settings, mounts for telescopes/cameras, polar alignment, collimation (aligning the optics) of telescopes, showing images you have taken and much more besides.
 Do check our Calendar for dates, and the map below, and come along to one of our Practical Astronomy evenings.
 If you like what we do we will be happy to welcome you into the Society – see our Contacts page.

 What do I need to start in Astronomy?